 As a tenant, where does that leave you when locked into a long-term commercial lease?

 Lease assignments and subleases are often viewed in a similar light.
 This is because both bank on a third party taking over a commercial lease.
-But, there are some differences to consider:
+But, there are some important differences to consider:

 In this case, the sublessee treats the sublessor as their landlord.
 In turn, the sublessor assumes liability on behalf of the sublessee.

 The right to assign or sublet a premises comes down to the language used in the commercial leasing agreement.

 If there is no prohibiting or limiting clause, a tenant does not need the landlord’s permission to do so.
 However, if the contract contains such provisions, the existing tenant needs to get the landlord’s consent.
-This can prove quite costly for the tenant, who may have to continue to pay rent, even if they no longer occupy the premises.
+This can prove quite costly for the tenant, who may have to continue to pay rent even if they no longer occupy the premises.

 Negotiating commercial lease terms can be tricky (even daunting at times).
 This is because most businesses only have to do it once every 5-10 years.
 Being able to negotiate provisions that would not otherwise be included may also prove challenging because landlords prefer not to limit their options.

 Luckily, an experienced tenant representative will guide you through the lease negotiation process so your needs are met every step of the way.
 So, the next time you face a lease negotiation, let Tenant CS balance the playing field.
-Get in touch today!